ChristianMLand/authors_with_auth/README.md

             - can be omitted entirely if we only want server app
     - ### `styles`
         - All of our `CSS` files should belong here
-        - Should use the `module` structure for our css files, to only generate the `CSS` we actually end up using for a given component.
         - can be omitted if we only want a server app
     - ### `utils` (or `config` or `libs`)
         - Helper functions to be used throughout the project